jezzsantos/saastack/src/Tools.Generators.Workers/README.md

 # Source Generator

-This source generator project is only meant to be included by the `Common` project only.
+This source generator project is meant to be included by every ApiHost Project.

-Its job is to convert all `FeatureFlags` definition (found in the assembly) into instances of the `Flag` class.
+Its job is to create Azure Functions and AWS Lambdas handler definitions, that are triggered by the Azure Service Bus and SNS respectively.

 # Development Workarounds